 If your turkey is smothered in a creamy sauce, as in a turkey pot pie or that rich retro favourite turkey divan, I’d go for a subtly oaked Chardonnay or rich old vine Chenin Blanc from South Africa.
 Chardonnay, as I’m sure you all know, loves cream.

 And with a turkey hash?
 Well if you’ve jambalayed it up with a bit of spice and sausage then it’s back to the reds, I reckon.
 A simple Syrah / Shiraz or a young Rioja should do nicely.

 As with so many other dishes, it’s the flavours you put with turkey that dictate the match.

-Fiona’s website is matchingfoodandwine.com.
-This article was first published in 2016 and has been edited and updated in December 2019, including with new wine recommendations (below).
+Fiona Beckett’s website is matchingfoodandwine.com.
+This article was first published in 2016 and updated in December 2020, including with new wine tasting notes from Decanter experts (see below).
 Editing by Chris Mercer.